Runtime-Learner/Mandelbrot-set/README.md

 # Mandlebrot-set
-A collection of mandlebrot-set java projects I programmed with friends
+A collection of mandlebrot-set java projects I programmed with friends.

 ## Mandlebrot_ASCII
 Uses ASCII characters to print out the mandlebrot set.
 Results are satisfactory if font is small enough.